| Home | New Testament Studies | Revelation Table of Contents | Previous Section | Next Section |

 This phrase is similar to Rev. 1:1.
 God's word and will must (dei) come to pass.
 Here the time element (i.e., shortly) is left out, but the certainty remains.
 God will accomplish His redemptive plan!

 4:2 "Immediately I was in the Spirit" John is described as being in the Spirit in Rev. 1:10; 17:3 and 21:10.
-This may be similar to what happened to Ezekiel in Ezek.
-8:1-4; 11:1, to Jesus in Matt.
-4:8; to Philip in Acts 8:39-40, and to Paul in 2 Cor.
-12:1-2.
-Whether this is a spiritual trance or a physical transportation is uncertain.
+This may be similar to what happened

-Special Topic: Spirit (pneuma) in the NT
+SPECIAL TOPIC: SPIRIT (pneuma) in the NT

 One purpose of the genres of prophecy and apocalyptic is God's knowledge and control of future events.
 All history is known and purposeful (telos, cf. Matt.
 24:14; 1 Cor.
 15:24-28).